cotebarrientos/4th-milestone-project-your-argentine-shop/README.md

 - Some images used (Reviews cover, carousel images, About us, Reviews form cover) were made using Adobe Photoshop.
 - Logotype and images for errors 404 and 500 were made using Adobe Illustrator and Affinity Designer.
 - The images from <a href="https://unsplash.com/" target="_blank">Unsplash</a>  were used to create generic fake profile avatars.
+- The images from <a href="https://www.iconfinder.com/" target="_blank">Iconfinder</a> were used for the shopping cart information bar and blog page.

 #### Code
 * These websites were really useful to troubleshooting the issues I faced: